Psychology graduate student funding

-The following brief account of these scholarships provides links to the relevant GSPA webpages.
-It is essential to keep track of application deadlines, required application forms, and other details, as provided on these webpages.
+The following brief accounts of these scholarships provides links to the relevant GSPA websites.
+It is essential to keep track of application deadlines, required application forms, and other details as provided on these websites.

 Federal Tri-agency scholarships

-It is very important to check with your faculty research supervisor to determine which of the three federal agencies is appropriate for your scholarship application given the nature of your research.
+It is very important to check with your supervisor to determine which of the three federal agencies is appropriate for your scholarship application dependent on the nature of your research.